-This case involves a six-year-old child who underwent a tonsillectomy procedure that was performed in two areas.
+This child neurology case involves a six-year-old child who underwent a tonsillectomy procedure that was performed in two areas.
 There was some evidence that the surgeon cut too deeply into the anatomy of the jaw bone which resulted in significant, postoperative bleeding.
 The child was sent home with an active uncontrolled bleed.
 Several hours after being discharged, the child’s parents noticed that the condition became worse and took the child back to the emergency room.
 Upon admission, the child was noted to be pale and displayed shallow breathing.
 No intervention was attempted for four hours, and the child was transferred to a pediatric ER.
-The child continued to pool blood into sponge gauze pads and a bedpan until he loss consciousness.
+The child continued to pool blood into sponge gauze pads and a bedpan until he lost consciousness.
 A decision was made to perform emergency surgery, but the child had already developed significant brain damage due to excessive blood loss and prolonged hypotension.

-Question for Expert Witness
+Question(s) For Expert Witness

-What are the recognized complications of this procedure and how often are fatalities a result of hemorrhage?
+- 1. What are the recognized complications of this procedure and how often are fatalities a result of hemorrhage?

-Expert Witness E-006248
+Expert Witness Response E-006248

-“Hemorrhage is the most common complication.
+Hemorrhage is the most common complication.
 An estimated 2-3% of patients have hemorrhage, and 1 of 40,000 patients die from bleeding.
 Pressure can be applied to a bleeding tonsil fossa by using a sponge and a long clamp.
 Dipping the sponge in epinephrine or thrombin powder may be helpful.
 If this fails, the patient should be taken to the operating room.
 Options to stop the bleeding are electrocautery of the tonsil bed, use of further topical hemostatics, or ligation of the ipsilateral carotid artery as the last resort.
 Diathermy is thought to be superior to ligation because of the risk of perforating large vessels with the needle.
 In severe situations, a sponge may be fixed in place by using sutures.
 Another last resort is ligation of other large vessels, such as the external carotid artery.